In brief

 - you need a flat back for a brooch finding or button holes

-- you want more predictable thickness and a calmer back for later holes or hardware
+- you want more predictable thickness and a flatter back for later holes or hardware

-That is the right build logic for many lookbook pages, especially small brooches, flat pendants, floral buttons, and decorative slabs.
+That is the right build path for many small brooches, flat pendants, floral buttons, and decorative slabs.

 When To Build The Pattern Through The Whole Piece